tsechingho/modernizr-rails/README.md

 [Modernizr](https://github.com/Modernizr/Modernizr) is a JavaScript library allowing you to use CSS3 & HTML5 while maintaining control over unsupported browsers.

-The `modernizr-rails` gem integrates the `Modernizr` with the Rails asset pipeline.
+The `modernizr_rails` gem integrates the `Modernizr` with the Rails asset pipeline.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'modernizr-rails'
+    gem 'modernizr_rails', :require => 'modernizr-rails'

 And then execute: